Two ‘never-before-seen’ forecasts, including after-dark tornado risk, issued by NWS - NewsBreak

 The forecast includes winds of up to 100 mph and the possibility of tornadoes.

 What makes the forecast extra concerning, the NWS said, is that the storms are expected to roll in after dark.
-Tornadoes can be difficult to spot when it’s dark outside and people who are asleep are more likely to miss warnings – both of which make nighttime tornadoes especially dangerous.The security flaw that’s freaked out the internet
+Tornadoes can be difficult to spot when it’s dark outside and people who are asleep are more likely to miss warnings – both of which make nighttime tornadoes especially dangerous.Night tornadoes 2.5 times more likely to be deadly

 The highest risk of tornadoes Wednesday night is for Iowa, southern Minnesota, and the Wisconsin-Minnesota border, the NWS forecasts.
 A smaller chance of tornadoes is also forecast for parts of Nebraska, Kansas, Missouri and Wisconsin.

 The second “never-before-seen” weather outlook issued by the NWS has to do with a different type of weather threat: fire.
-In Colorado, Kansas, New Mexico, southern Nebraska, and the Oklahoma and Texas panhandles, fire danger ranges from “elevated” to “extremely critical.”Motorcyclist killed after being hit in Midwest City
+In Colorado, Kansas, New Mexico, southern Nebraska, and the Oklahoma and Texas panhandles, fire danger ranges from “elevated” to “extremely critical.”La Niña isn’t going away.
+Here’s how long NOAA says it could last

 “Dangerous, life-threatening fire weather conditions are likely with fast moving and uncontrollable fire spread due to extreme winds and dry conditions,” the NWS said on Twitter.